Insertion space in repulsive active matter

 We next wondered whether our insights carried over to a different model of repulsive active matter.
-Thus, we performed off-lattice numerical simulations of repulsive active Ornstein Uhlenbeck particles (AOUPS) in one-dimension (see Appendix \ref{app:AOUPmodel}).
+Thus, we performed off-lattice numerical simulations of repulsive active Ornstein Uhlenbeck particles (AOUPS) in one-dimension.
 To tune activity we varied the persistence time of the OU process $\tau$, with passivity taken at $\tau \rightarrow 0$.
 Overall, we find that the insertion space in the AOUP case closely follows that for RTPs: the average insertion cavity and averaged total insertion volume are always higher for increasing activity, whilst the averaged number of cavities, geometric compressibility, and geometric chemical potential tend to decrease with activity (see Fig. \ref{fig:1DRTPs}).
+For the AOUP model a typical persistence length is $ \ell_p = v_{\mathrm{rms}} \tau $ with $ v_{\mathrm{rms}}=\sqrt{\langle v^2\rangle}=\sqrt{D'/\tau} $ so that $ \ell_p=\sqrt{D'\tau} $ and one can define $ K=\sqrt{D'\tau}/\sigma$.
 To our surprise, we find that the high activity expressions of the IS observables of $\langle \tilde{\Delta} \rangle$ (\ref{eq:activeDELTA}-\ref{eq:activeVI}) with the replacement $K = \sqrt{D' \tau}/\sigma$, derived for an on-lattice RTP model, quantitatively describes the off-lattice AOUP numerical data for $\tau = 1000$ almost as well as the off-lattice RTP data.

 Thus far, we have only considered one spatial dimension.
 We now determine how the insertion space changes for repulsive active particles in $d=2$.
-Analytical results in higher dimensions present significant challenges, even in equilibrium.
+Analytical results in higher dimensions present significant challenges, even in equilibrium \cite{Speedy1981,Sastry1997}.
 The mathematical challenge is that, unlike in $d=1$, different particles can form the boundary of a single cavity and thus cavities cannot be labeled by particle indices consistently between different configurations.
 One certain difference in higher dimensions is that the number of cavities per particle approaches (in the dilute limit) $\langle N_\Delta \rangle \rightarrow 1$, in contrast with $\langle N_\Delta \rangle \rightarrow N$ for $d=1$ \cite{Speedy1991B}.
-Another fact is that $\langle S_I \rangle/\langle N_\Delta \rangle$, the typical surface area of the insertion cavity, is not a priori a constant.
+Another fact is that $\langle S_I \rangle/\langle N_\Delta \rangle$, the typical surface area of the insertion cavity, is no longer just a constant.